 To cook food or to stay warm you will need a fire.
 Matches are probably the easiest way to start a fire but they can get used up fast.
 So I recommend a fire starter that will last longer like a Magnesium Fire Starter, or if you are brave, Flint and steel.
 These, especially the flint and steel could last you for weeks or even months.

 If you need to tie something up, build a shelter, or set a trap, you are going to need some rope.
-550 Paracord is a staple for any survival kit because it is super strong, compact, and light weight.
+550 Paracord is a staple for any survival kit because it is super strong, compact, and lightweight.
 It is already great as it is, but if you cut it open you will find even smaller strands of string that can be used to fix clothing.

 When you take off you probably don’t want to leave your identity behind.
 Any important documents like your birth certificate or social security card should bug out with you.
 If you have insurance documents or wills, you should bring them along as well.
+How you carry around these documents is also important.
+A waterproof document folder is ideal, after all, the last thing you want is to ruin them because of a rainstorm, or slip in a creek.

 A first aid kit will carry the basics to treat a cut or burn but it won’t have antibiotics.
 If you have a Bacterial infection the only think that is going to get rid of it in a hurry is antibiotics.
 Many preppers turn to fish antibiotics which are readily available at pet stores.
 Another option is colloidal silver.
 Colloidal silver can be made by running DC current through .999+ silver coins with two or three 9V batteries in series.

 How will you know what is going on without a portable radio?
 Information is the key to survival and a radio is the way to get it.
 A small crank or solar powered radio will work great and you won’t have to worry about batteries.
 This an essential item to have on your bug out bag list.
+More advanced models will even include a built-in flashlight or even a USB charger for your electronic devices.

 Local Area Map

 When bugging out it is a good idea to know the area.
 A local map is a good way to familiarize yourself with your planned route of escape and to research alternate routes in case your planned route is blocked.
+A map of your state and country is also a good thing to have on hand.
+You can keep this safe in your document holder.
+If you live in a wet area, you should pick up a specialized waterproof map holder.
+This will allow you to use the map even in a rainstorm.